Survival of weak-field seekers inside a TOP trap: Criterion for adiabatic evolution of weak field seekers

-Now, there are two different possibilities left for a weak field seeker state in a time dependent magnetic field.
-The state can either remain as weak field seeker state (adiabatic evolution) or it can flip non-adiabatically to a strong field seeker state and flies off the trap.
-Obviously, the category of the evolution depends on how rapidly the Hamiltonian of the system changes with respect to the internal time scale characterized by the energy gap of the two level system.
-For a successful trapping, the system has to go through the adiabatic evolution, for which, the following criterion must be obeyed \cite{born, aharonov, amin},
+Now, as the spin state evolves, there are two different possibilities left for the weak field seeking atom in a time dependent magnetic field.
+The state can either remain as weak field seeking state (adiabatic evolution) or it can flip non-adiabatically to a strong field one and flies off the trap.
+Obviously, the category of the evolution depends on how rapidly the Hamiltonian of the system changes with respect to the time scale characterised by the energy gap of the two level system.
+It is widely accepted that for a successful trapping, the system has to go through the adiabatic evolution, for which, the following criterion must be obeyed \cite{born, aharonov, amin},